Dr. Sybil SeitzingerExecutive Director

 Nastenka CalleProgram Manager, Simon Fraser University

 Nastenka Calle Delgado is the PICS Program Manager at Simon Fraser University (SFU).
 She has a Master of Sciences degree in Environmental Health Sciences with specialization in Environmental Quality from the University of South Carolina (Columbia, USA), and a Master of Sciences in Environmental Engineering from the University of New Orleans (New Orleans, USA).
 Nastenka obtained her bachelor’s degree in Geological Engineering from the Polytechnic School of Ecuador (ESPOL).

 Her professional strengths and areas of knowledge are focused on air and water quality, environmental planning, environmental auditing, environmental impact assessment, GIS and environmental modeling, hydrology and waste management, and environmental management system implementation.
-Her current

 Phone Number: (778) 782-8834